Jerry D. Young Memorial Field

 Jerry D. Young Memorial Field, located in Birmingham, Alabama is the home field for the UAB Blazers baseball team.
 The stadium opened in 1984, and is named in honor of former UAB administrator Jerry D. Young, who was responsible for the establishment and early development of the program.
 It currently has a seating capacity of 1,000.

+The baseball field is oriented with home plate in the southeast.

+The outfield fence is 330 feet deep in left and right field and 400 feet deep to center.
+The fence is 8 feet tall.
+Any ball hit above the 8-foot line and striking the scoreboard, "batter's eye" wall, or foul pole above that height is considered a ground rule home run.

 History

 The facility opened on February 26, 1984, with the Blazers defeating the Vanderbilt Commodores 14–8.
 Approximately one year later, the stadium was renamed in honor of Jerry D. Young on April 18, 1985.
 By 1992 the facility served as the site for the first Great Midwest Conference Baseball Championship, in which the Blazers would be victorious.
 Through the 2007 season, UAB has an all-time record of 426-279-1 at Young Memorial Field.